PagerDuty/go-pdagent/README.md

 ## Installation

-Binaries for our officially supported platforms can be found on the [releases page][].
+Binaries for our officially supported platforms can be found on the [releases page](https://github.com/PagerDuty/go-pdagent/releases).

 ## Usage